read-0nly/FreeChat/README.md

 # FreeChat
 P2P Messenger
 ## Changelog
 4/19/2020 - Added PM function / Whisper, as well as userlist and online status.
 Doubleclick on username in list to send whisper.
+Added Safe behavior (HTML will no longer render by default and can only do so if the message is flagged for unsafe.
+In future, want to be able to grant per-user or per-message render functionality)
+4/18/2020 - Added Multipoint chat, split send and receive, color scheming, reworked entire GUI and flow, fixed duplicate message bugs
+4/16/2020 - Hammered out chat protocol, Added encryption, test test test 4/15 - Initial GUI, bringing STUN in from HolePuncher

-## Using this thing
+## Using this thing - updated 4/18/2020

 Click settings to set your identity information
 ![](./11.png)